 Key Features of the VM SAFE

-• Optional Conversion to Common Stock: After three years, or any time before a qualifying equity or liquidity event, SAFE holders (by majority vote) can convert their investment to Common Stock at the valuation cap price.
+- Optional Conversion to Common Stock: After three years, or any time before a qualifying equity or liquidity event, SAFE holders (by majority vote) can convert their investment to Common Stock at the valuation cap price.
+This gives them actual shareholder status, allowing them to vote on things like approving the sale of the company.

 Multiple Benefits